 This page provides frequently asked questions on the unlocking of a locked in account for a non-resident of Canada.

-Q: How do the locked-in account rule changes impact non-residents of Canada?
+Q1.
+How do the locked-in account rule changes impact non-residents of Canada?

-A: Effective January 1, 2008, a locked-in account owner who is a non-resident of Canada — as determined by the Canada Revenue Agency for the purposes of the federal Income Tax Act — may apply to unlock and withdraw all the money in his/her locked-in account two years after departing Canada. - 05/10
+for the purposes of the federal Income Tax Act — may apply to unlock and withdraw all the money in his/her locked-in account two years after departing Canada. - 05/10

-Q: I am a non-resident of Canada.
+Q2.
+I am a non-resident of Canada.
 How do I apply to unlock the money in my locked-in account(s)?

-A: If you satisfy the Canada Revenue Agency’s (CRA) requirements for being a non-resident of Canada, you need to complete and sign FSCO pension Form 5.
+A2.
+If you satisfy the Canada Revenue Agency’s (CRA) requirements for being a non-resident of Canada, you need to complete and sign FSCO pension Form 5.
 You then need to submit the form to the financial institution that holds the locked-in account(s) and ensure that it is accompanied by the following:

 - A written determination from the CRA that states you are a non-resident of Canada for the purposes of the Income Tax Act.